Main Menu

 ./menu

-Important: Network transfers from the command line do not pass through Tor and are, therefore, by default, not secured or anonymized.
+Important: Network transfers from the command line do not pass through Tor and are, therefore, by default, not secured or anonymised.

 • • •